History of MrBeast in Timeline

 In 2022, Donaldson won the Creator of the Year award at the Streamy Awards and the Favorite Male Creator award at the Nickelodeon Kids' Choice Awards.

-In 2022, it was reported that Donaldson spends about $1 million on each video, funded by sponsorships and Google's AdSense program.
+In 2022, it was reported that Donaldson spends about $1 million on each video, funded mainly by sponsorships and Google's AdSense program.
+He uses his reaction and gaming channels to help finance his main channel.

-On March 3, 2023, Donaldson asked fans on Twitter to improve Feastables displays, suggesting they obscure competing products, and offered raffle entry for proof of assistance, drawing criticism for allegedly exploiting fans for unpaid labor.
+On March 3, 2023, Donaldson asked fans on Twitter to improve the presentation of Feastables displays in stores, suggesting they obscure competing products, and offered a $5,000 raffle for proof of assistance, which led to criticism and accusations of exploiting fans for unpaid labor.

-In April 2023, after Chris Tyson acknowledged receiving feminizing hormone replacement therapy, Donaldson defended her against the backlash she received, expressing his anger at the transphobia.
+In April 2023, after Chris Tyson acknowledged she was receiving feminizing hormone replacement therapy, MrBeast defended her against transphobic backlash, affirming his support and friendship.

 May 2023: Guest Judge on Gordon Ramsay's Food Stars